 How to Stop Pop-Up Ads in Google Chrome

 People don’t like firecrackers blowing up in their faces.
 So why do marketers think pop-ups are a good idea?
-Now, instead of enjoying your digital experience from your favorite browser, you’re Googling ‘how to get rid of pop-up ads on Chrome.’
+Now, instead of enjoying your digital experience from your favorite browser, you’re Googling ‘how to get rid of pop-up ads on Chrome’.

 Sure, pop-ups may be a cost-effective marketing tool, telling you of newly launched products or newsletters.
 But enough is enough.
-If pop-ups have become so obnoxious that they’re ruining your online surfing, they’ve got to go.
+If pop-ups have become so intrusive that they’re ruining your online surfing, they’ve got to go.
 Keep reading to discover:

-- How to block pop-ups on Chrome
+- How to allow pop-ups in Chrome

-How to block pop-ups on Chrome
+How to block pop-ups in Chrome

 Let’s cut to the chase: you’re sick of pop-up ads, and you want them gone.
 Easy!
-Just follow our instructions.

 Disabling pop-ups in Chrome on your computer